lissulmont/dc_take_home_test/TrackProposal.md

-# Evaluating and Optimizing Deep Learning Performance with Python
+# Track: Evaluating and Optimizing Deep Learning Performance with Python

 Preparing your data and setting up your model is only half the process!
 This track takes an in-depth look at the iterative process of tuning and evaluating deep learning models.